 Sometimes, I put lots of effort into erasing and correcting mistakes in my work before submitting it to the teacher.
-As pen leaves permanent impressions, and a simple eraser no longer worked.
+As pen leaves permanent impressions, and a simple eraser no longer works.
 I had to change my method of correcting mistakes.
 I started using chalk to cover up my mistakes, but they reemerged later.

-Cross and Correct your Mistakes and Move Onward:
+Cross and Correcting Mistakes and Move Onward

-One day, a kind-hearted teacher called me into his office and asked me why I don’t stop creating holes in my notebooks.
+One day, a kind-hearted teacher called me into his office and asked why I didn’t stop creating holes in my notebooks.
 I told him I don’t deliberately make holes; it tries to hide my mistakes.
 He replied with a great tip “Any time you make a mistake, just cross it and move on.”

-He explained,” Trying to erase your mistakes would only damage your book and would eat up even the correct words written over the leaf.”
+He explained,” Trying to erase your mistakes would only damage your book and eat up even the correct words written over the leaf.”

 I protested,” but I do not want people to know about my flaws and shortcomings.”
 My kind teacher smiled and responded,” Trying to erase your mistakes would only waste your time, make more mess and noise about your mistakes, and destroy your reputation.
 Instead, you can put some effort and resources into writing more beautiful words ahead”.

-Forgive Yourself and Move Forward:
+Forgive Yourself and Move Forward

 So, from now onwards, cheer up!
 A better future is ahead.
-Let the past go, aim for a better future clean of mistakes.
+Let the past go, and aim for a better future clean of mistakes.